nitinpal0211/mucho-interest-4403/README.md

-# mucho-interest-4403

 # Nursery Plant Application
+In this Application Admin can register a customer , planter ,Plant and seeds and Admin can delete all of these.
+A customer can register himself/herself and login and after login customer can see all present Planter, Plant and seeds and if customer want to purchase anything then customer can place a order as well.
 # Objevtive:
-We made a Backend Application to Perform CRUD Operation and Made RestFul APIs Service Using java, SpringBoot, lombok and swagger-UI for Nursery
+The objective to create this project was to implement all things which we have learned , how to contribute in a collaborative project as a team player and face some challenges which can be occur in real time project.We made a Backend Application to perform CRUD operation and made RestFul APIs Service Using java, SpringBoot, lombok and swagger-UI for Nursery Plant Application.
-Plant Application.
-In application Customer can Buy Seeds, Planter And Plant or Customer can add Them into cart the Following Items.
-Also Admin can Manage or can do CRUD Operation On Plants, Seeds, Planters and Customers.

-## Entity RelationShiop Diagram Of Application:
+# E-R Diagram for the application: